thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 [Cespedes1995,Zahiri-Azar2008]_, differences in the signal or sampling rate may explain the better performance of parabolic interpolation in this study.
 An advantage of sinc interpolation is that it is theoretically unbiased [Cespedes1995]_, so it will perform optimally despite the underlying signal.
+Unlike some of methods discussed in the Introduction, the method is not dependent on the similarity metric being normalized cross-correlation or the signal being narrowband.
+The approach was shown to be still applicable when regularization is applied.

 Of course, real-world sinc interpolation has limitations due to quantization and finite window lengths.
 A similar approach that may have better performance is that incorporated into the motion-tracking algorithm by  Brusseau et al.
 [Brusseau2008]_.
 Determination of the calculation of subsample normalized